naturalis/evobio2/README.md

 </code></pre>

 ## Geneious
 [Geneious](https://www.geneious.com/features/prime) is a commercial program to visually inspect chromatograms and manipulate sequence-data.
-For this course, dowload the fully functional [free trial-version](https://www.geneious.com/free-trial) (Geneious Prime 2024 as of this writing).
+For this course, dowload a fully functional [free trial-version](https://www.geneious.com/free-trial) (Geneious Prime 2024 as of this writing).
 This version expires in 30 days.
 Therefore, do not install too far in advance of the course!
 Sign up with your email address, download a version compatible with your OS, install and optionally add plug-ins (e.g. Clustal, NCBI, Paup).